 International Driving Permits (IDPs)

-If you're planning on driving a car abroad, you'll need an International Driving Permit (IDP) for certain countries.
+An International Driving Permit (IDP) is recommended for certain countries.

 You'll need an IDP alongside your Jersey driving licence.